SoftwareSystemsLaboratory/PTMTorrent/ptm_torrent/onnxmodelzoo/README.md

 [ONNX Model Zoo](https://github.com/onnx/models.co).

 To download the entirety of the
-[ONNX Model Zoo](https://github.com/onnx/models.co) model hub requires nGB of storage.
+[ONNX Model Zoo](https://github.com/onnx/models.co) model hub requires 441 MB of storage.

 ## How to Run